Greginkansas/-openhab-openhab1wiki/MCP23017-Binding.md

 on I2C bus.
 Please consider datasheet for IC for future information.

 **_This binding will be available from 1.9.0 onwards or is available from corresponding snapshot.
-Attention: This binding is not available on early versions of Openhab as 1.9.0._**
+Attention: This binding is not available in download packages earlier than 1.9.0._**
+Anyhow it works nicely with OpenHab 1.8.3.
+Simply copy jar file found on Openhab cloudbees server into addons subdirectory and restart Openhab service.

 ## Generic Item Binding Configuration
 Since MCP23017 is digital IO expander on I2C bus, only two types of items are supported: